Entry Dependent Expert Selection in Distributed Gaussian Processes Using Multilabel Classification: Introduction

-Gaussian processes (GPs) \cite{Rasmussen} are interpretable and powerful Bayesian non-parametric methods for non-linear regression.
+\IEEEPARstart{G}{aussian} processes (GPs) \cite{Rasmussen} are interpretable and powerful Bayesian non-parametric methods for non-linear regression.
+A Gaussian process is a stochastic process where every finite collection of those random variables has a multivariate Gaussian distribution.
 By applying Bayes' theorem for inference, the posterior predictive distribution of a GP is the best linear unbiased estimator (BLUE) under the assumed model and provides proper quantification of the prediction error uncertainty.
 GPs do not need restrictive assumptions of the model and can estimate complex linear and non-linear structures.
 While GPs are extensively used in practical cases \cite{Deringer, Zeng2020, Denzel, Gramacy, Le, Tobar}, their cubic training and quadratic prediction costs~\footnote{I.e., in the size of the training set.} limit their application to big data use cases~\cite{Deisenroth}.

+For GP regression, the major computational hurdle is the need to estimate the kernel inversion and determinant, which is prohibitively expensive when $n$ is large.
+Because of this issue, GPs are typically restricted to relatively small training data sets in the range of $\mathcal{O}(10^4)$.

+To reduce computational expense, sparse approximation techniques use a subset of the training sets (called inducing points) and \textit{Nyström} approximation to estimate posterior distributions \cite{Titsias, Hensman, Cheng, Burt}.
+In this case, this approach provides a full probabilistic model and appropriate predictions based on the Bayesian framework.
+Despite its advantages, this method cannot handle large data sets since its capacity is limited by the number of inducing points~\cite{Bui, Moore}.

+Unlike the sparse approximation, which uses only the inducing points, the prominent distributed Gaussian processes (DGPs) use the full training set.
+This method uses \emph{centralized distributed learning}, which means that the training data is partitioned into numerous subsets, the local inference is conducted for each partition separately, and then the local estimations are combined through ensemble learning~\cite{Barral, Verbraeken_2020, Liu_Huang}.
+A local GP with expertise in a particular partition is called an expert.
+Experts share the same hyper-parameters, thus accounting for implicit regularisation and encountering overfitting~\cite{Deisenroth, Liu2020}.

+In a DGP, the \emph{conditional independence} (CI) assumption between partitions (i.e., between experts given the target) allows for factorizing the global posterior distribution as a product of local distributions.
+While this assumption reduces the computational cost, it results in inconsistencies and suboptimal solutions~\cite{Szabo} caused by the partitioning of the data set, such that when $N\to \infty$, the CI-based posterior approximations do not converge to the full GP posterior.